Kids in the City

 Share

-The Kampinos Forest (Puszcza Kampinoska) is located right next to the northwestern border of Warsaw.
+The Kampinos Forest (Puszcza Kampinoska) is right next to Warsaw’s northwestern border.
 Most of its area is protected within the Kampinoski National Park (Kampinoski Park Narodowy).
-This is very unique on a global scale – the national park borders on the capital of the state!
-The inhabitants of Warsaw are lucky to be so close to the national park.
+The inhabitants of Warsaw are lucky to be so close to the national park – this is unique on a global scale – the national park borders the state’s capital!

-Visitors can enjoy here 350 km of hiking trails, a 200 km long bicycle trail, horse trails, 10 educational paths, 19 parking lots, and 12 rest areas located on the edge of the park.
+Visitors can enjoy 350 km of hiking trails, a 200 km long bicycle trail, horse trails, ten educational paths, 19 parking lots, and 13 rest areas on the park’s edge.

 The symbol of the Kampinoski National Park is the elk.
-Other animals include roe deer, beavers, foxes, lynxes, wolves, hundreds of species of birds.
-The richness of the nature of the forest is very diverse – you will find here dunes, ancient trees, peat bogs or marshes.
+Other animals include roe deer, beavers, foxes, lynxes, wolves, and hundreds of species of birds.
+The richness of the nature of the forest is very diverse – you will find dunes, ancient trees, peat bogs, or marshes here.

 The Kampinoski Forest is one of 11 UNESCO biosphere reserves in Poland.